126ium/packer-builder-rhel-chroot/README.md

 ### Required

-- `source_image` (string) - A path to the base image file to use.
-This file must be in QCOW2 format.
+- `base_rpms` (string) - A List of rpms in the source root to use to start the chroot preperation.
+- `mount_path` (string) - Path to mount the chroot at.
+This will remain after the squashfs/build products are created or not created.

 ### Optional